 The average sentence for a fourth offense Operating While Intoxicated (OWI) charge in Wisconsin is typically jail time.
 Depending on the situation, it could range from 6 to 12 months of imprisonment with fines up to $2,500.
 Additionally, the accused may be required to attend an alcohol assessment and/or treatment program.

 A judge also has discretion when sentencing an individual charged with OWI 4th offenses; he or she can order suspended sentences, probation periods that include community service and/or educational programs regarding alcohol-related issues.
-Other potential punishments include house arrest or electronic monitoring devices as well as suspension of driving privileges for one year after release from prison.

 Wisconsin’s 3rd Offense OWI Consequences